hbc/NGS_Data_Analysis_Course/lessons/10_DE_analysis.md

 #### gProfiler

-[gProfileR](http://biit.cs.ut.ee/gprofiler/index.cgi) web-based tool for the interpretation of large gene lists but is also available as an R package.
+[gProfileR](http://biit.cs.ut.ee/gprofiler/index.cgi) is a web-based tool for the interpretation of large gene lists.
 The core tool takes a gene list as input and performs statistical enrichment analysis to provide interpretation to user-provided gene lists.
 Multiple sources of functional evidence are considered, including Gene Ontology terms, biological pathways, regulatory motifs of transcription factors and microRNAs, human disease annotations and protein-protein interactions.
 The user selects the organism and the sources of evidence to test.
 There are also additional parameters to change various thresholds and tweak the stringency to the desired level.

 ![gprofiler](../img/gProfiler.png)